Backpacking is a calorie-intensive activity. Eating enough and eating the right foods is essential to having enough energy to enjoy your trip.

 - Hot Chocolate

-Try these printer-friendly recipes!
-Be sure to try all of your recipes beforehand – make sure you can prepare them easily and that you like the way they taste before you’re on the trail and committed to eating them.
+Here are a few of my go-to backpacking recipes.
+I advise trying recipes out at home first – that way you can make sure you can prepare them easily and that you like the way they taste before you’re on the trail and committed to eating them.

 - Ruth Thompson – 2011